michiguel/Gaviota-Tablebases/readme.txt

 -lpthread
 -lm

-In Windows, the appropriate MT (multithreaded library should be linked)
+In Windows, the appropriate MT (multithreaded library should alos be linked)

 These switches should be set in the compiler
 -D NDEBUG